 An effective opening statement is concise and powerful.
 It should contain a courteous greeting, a brief introduction, a permission statement to proceed with the call, and a compelling value proposition.

 A powerful script — and, by extension, cold call — contains valuable qualifying and engagement questions.
-These open-ended inquiries shed light on your prospects’ needs and determine the suitability of your product and service for them.
+These shed light on your prospects’ needs and determine the suitability of your product for them.

 Objection management

-Objections are ubiquitous in sales, especially cold calling.
-However, you can arm your salespeople with proven strategies to handle objections during calls.
-Include common roadblocks and suggested resolutions in your scripts to help SDRs circumvent them.
+Objections are ubiquitous in sales, especially cold calling, but you can help SDRs circumvent them.

 Julia Kelly, Managing Partner at Rigits, advises the use of stories to convey value when faced with unexpected cold calling objections: